-CFIB’s prestigious Golden Scissors Award recognizes individuals or teams who have successfully motivated others to take action or produced meaningful, positive results in cutting red tape.
-Find out who is taking CFIB’s top prize for cutting red tape!
+Each year, CFIB’s prestigious Golden Scissors Award recognizes individuals or teams who have successfully motivated others to take action or produced meaningful, positive results in cutting red tape.
+CFIB saw some promising initiatives in 2024, but it was not enough to warrant an official Golden Scissors Award.
+CFIB is however recognizing some promising efforts with an "Honourable Mention" and two “Ones to Watch” Awards this year.

 Golden Scissors Award